 However, you need to pay attention to your cookie usage.
 For retargeting cart abandonment with display ads, make sure to implement burn pixels for purchased items and set frequency caps to avoid irritating viewers.

-2. Dynamic creative optimisation (DCO)
+2. Dynamic creative optimization (DCO)

 For example, a DCO produced display ad will not only show info based on precise viewer geolocation, but may also select the best offers and the most suitable imagery for a specific viewer.
 DCO campaigns are both data-driven and creative.
 They also require a marketing team’s in-house processes, knowledge and technology to be at a high level.